FERPA Frequently Asked Questions

 The public posting of grades either by the student's name or full social security number without the student's written permission is a FERPA violation.
 This includes the posting grades to an unsecure class website and applies to any public posting of grades for students taking distance education courses.

 Instructors and others who post grades should use a system that ensures that FERPA requirements are met.
-It is highly recommended that you use Blackboard grade book to post grades.
+It is highly recommended that you use Canvas grade book to post grades.
 Additional means may include the use of code words or randomly assigned numbers that only the instructor and individual student know.

 Emailing final grades is a violation of University policy.
 There is minimal guarantee of confidentiality with email.
 The institution would be held responsible if an unauthorized third party gained access, in any manner, to a student's educational record through any electronic transmission method.